 Imagine having to include every mathematical or scientific or geographical term that the child is learning about.
 It can mean an enormous amount of effort from the professional which can be well spent on helping the child gain a deeper understanding of the concept.
 Adding new vocabulary also means that the communicator has to remember how to navigate to the respective folder.
 This additional cognitive load can potentially slow down the communicator’s learning.

-Descriptive teaching allows children to focus on the concepts being taught rather than expending their energy on finding the right vocabulary in their AAC systems.
-It also allows them to interact with their peers and teachers, and take part in academic discussions in both inclusive and special education classrooms.
+Descriptive teaching allows children to focus on the concepts rather than expending their energy on finding the right vocabulary in their Augmentative and Alternative Communication systems.
+It also allows them to interact with their peers and teachers.
+Moreover, it enables them to take part in academic discussions in both inclusive and special education classrooms.

 Things to Keep in Mind for Descriptive Model to Work

 The successful implementation of the Descriptive Teaching model would need a collaborative effort from teachers, speech language pathologists, and parents.
-The teachers, especially, can benefit from having a list of words programmed into a child’s AAC system.
-They also need to be aware of any new words that are added.
+The teachers, especially, can benefit from having a list of words programmed into a child’s device.
+They also need to be aware of any new words added in the device.
 This will help them tailor their instruction and modify their questions accordingly.

 For example, the teacher can explain an earthquake as ‘shaking of ground’.
 But if they learn that the word ‘sudden’ has been newly added to the child’s AAC system, the teacher can explain it better as ‘ a sudden shaking of ground’.